tale-toul/ocp-aws/README.md

 ####Tests

-A directory called _tests_ within the Ansible directory is created to hold test playbooks to verify that the infrastructure works as expected:
+A directory called _tests_ inside the Ansible directory is created to hold test playbooks to verify that the infrastructure works as expected:

 Before running any of these playbooks the prereqs-ocp.yml playbook must be run.

 * **http-test.yaml**.- This playbooks is run agains the nodes group but only applies to those with the variable openshift_node_group_name defined and either with value node-config-master or node-config-infra; installs an httpd server; copies a configuration file to set up an SSL virtual host using a locally generated self signed x509 certificate, with document root at **/var/www/html**.
 A very simple index.html is added to the Document root containing the hostname of the node so when the connection is tested we know which node we hit, an additional copy of the file with name healthz is created to make the health check of the AWS load balancers happy.
 As a final step the httpd service is restarted.
 Once the playbook is run, we can use a command like the following to access the web servers through the external load balancer:

-``
+'``
-$ while true; do curl -k https://elb-master-public-697013167.eu-west-1.elb.amazonaws.com/; sleep 1; done ``
+$ while true; do curl -k https://elb-master-public-697013167.eu-west-1.elb.amazonaws.com/; sleep 1; done '``

+* **docker-test.yaml**.- This playbook is run against all nodes, including the bastion, install docker packages, starts the docker service, and runs a container.